 When we become injured or ill, we place the ultimate trust in doctors and surgeons by quite literally putting our lives into their hands.
 Doctors and healthcare professionals spend many years studying and practicing in medical school, and when we commit ourselves to their care, we expect that their extensive training will protect us from suffering any harmful treatment under their watch.
 The majority of medical professionals are talented and scrupulous practitioners, and usually, nothing goes wrong for their patients.
 Nonetheless, numerous cases of medical malpractice are reported in America, and particularly in New Jersey, on an annual basis.

-To help clarify whether you or a loved one may have been the victim of medical malpractice, it’s important to have an understand of what medical malpractice is and isn’t.
+To help clarify whether you or a loved one may have been the victim of medical malpractice, it’s important to have an understanding of what medical malpractice is and isn’t.

-It is not medical malpractice when an individual is simply dissatisfied with the results of treatment which was appropriately rendered and which met all standards of safety and professionalism.
+It is not medical malpractice when an individual is simply dissatisfied with the results of the treatment which was appropriately rendered and met all standards of safety and professionalism.